Introduction

 The risk equation above shows how changing any one of the variables on the right side of the equation changes associated risk.
 Reducing exposure to a given hazard by 50% also reduces total risk of injury and other losses by 50%.
 If you eliminate the hazard, exposure equals zero, and risk equals zero.

-Building on the preceding Hazard ID and Risk Assessment course, this course explains a systematic approach you can use to identify measures to control exposure to driving-related hazards.
+Building on the preceding Conducting Road Safety Risk Assessments course, this course explains a systematic approach you can use to identify measures to control exposure to driving-related hazards.
 It uses handy tools and practical examples to demonstrate how you can apply the framework and its steps in your workplace.

 Purpose and Learning Objectives